Getting started with closed captions in live streams

 When the event is about to start, go the Management tab and press the Start event button.
 We recommend to start the event at least two minutes (4 minutes in case of speech-to-text) before the live stream begins.
 This allows the player to start buffering and ensures that nobody misses the start.

 When you start the event, Clevercast also starts recording the live stream.
-So, starting the event in time also ensures that the server-side recording is complete.
+So, starting the event in time also ensures that the cloud recording is complete.

 The embedded player automatically detects the status change and makes the live stream visible to your participants.
 You can also see the live stream in the Public Player on the Management tab.
 If you want to display a message in the embedded player, use the Service Message on the Management tab.